 - For more details, go to the Beech Mtn site.

 Mountain Biking & Rentals

-The fun Kite Festival takes place on Sunday, from 10 a.m. to 4 p.m. in the town meadow, located above 5,000 feet in elevation.
-Ample room is available for everyone to fly, plus there's a reserved field for demonstrations from the Wings Across Carolina Kiting and Okra Society (WACKOS) and the Richmond Air Force club from Richmond, Va.
+The fun Kite Festival takes place on Sunday, from 10 AM to 4 PM in the town meadow, located above 5,000 feet in elevation.
+Ample room is available for everyone to fly, plus there's a reserved field for demonstrations from kite clubs.
 Prizes will be given for biggest kite, smallest kite and best decorated kite.
 Also see a variety of craft and food vendors.
 An all-ages street dances takes place Saturday night in the parking lot of Town Hall.

 Autumn at Oz

 Winter brings plenty of snow, turning Beech Mountain into a wonderland for skiing, snowboarding, ice skating, snowshoeing and sledding.
-See our Beech Mountain Winter Guidel
+See our Beech Mountain Winter Guide.